 If you choose bedding that is similar with different colors, try to find something in the room that ties the two different colors together, such as a rug or large piece of art that has both colors.

-You can decorate using a sign as artwork over each bed with their names, you can have a decorative pillow monogrammed with their initials, or you can give each girl a night stand or shelf to display their special trinkets.
+You can decorate using a sign as artwork over each bed with their names, you can have a decorative pillow monogrammed with their initials, or you can give each girl a night stand or shelf to display their special trinkets, awards, and trophies.

 If your girls want more privacy from each other, you can find ways to separate them from each other.

-You can put a floor to ceiling curtain or room divider bookcase across the room to create two different rooms.
+You can put a floor to ceiling curtain (or a curtain on a flag pole for separation in a certain part of the room), a screen, or a room divider bookcase across the room to create two different rooms.